elibroftw/blog.elijahlopez.ca/content/posts/pierre-poilievre-policies.md

 Poilievre's last point is to sell ~5,500 federal buildings and transform them into housing to create MM and MM[^sideNote1] of places to live, and this is an obvious hyperbole.
 It's impossible to put a fine number but if we assumed each of these buildings were to be replaced by an apartment, we could see 132 * 5,500 = 742,000 housing units.
 The 132 units per apartment building comes from Quora so the total units is ball park figure but better than a hyperbole.

-In conclusion, I myself had not thought of this policy and it's great Poilievre came up with something new that can be summarized as bullying (my words not his) or incentivizing cities into submission rather than trying to impede their municipal rights.
-This is a heck of a lot more practical than simply stating "we will increase contruction permit approvals."
+In conclusion, I myself had not thought of this policy and it's great Poilievre came up with something new that can be summarized as bullying (my words not his) or incentivize cities into submission rather than trying to impede their municipal rights.
+This is a heck of a lot more practical than simply stating "we will increase construction permit approvals."
 The policies I had come up with to address housing affordability can be found [here](/posts/canada/#housing-affordability).

 ## Repealing Bill C-69